BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 ![Selection_061.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583345540262/Py6xGVaKj.png)

 Upon successful creation of your account, you will get a Cloud name, API Key, API Secret, and Environment variable, which can be found in your console dashboard.
 The API keys and Secrets are useful when you're working with [Cloudinary SDKs](https://cloudinary.com/documentation/cloudinary_sdks), but in this article, we'll only use the HTTPS CDN method to fetch images.
-I'll be publishing another article around how to setup Cloudinary with a React application soon.

-Subscribe to my [newsletter here](https://tinyletter.com/bolajiayodeji/) to get updated.

 ### STEP TWO